 When I think about potted plants, a fond memory comes to mind from the days when I first arrived in Costa Rica.
-It was 1979, and I was staying on a farm in the highlands above Barva de Heredia, north of San José.
+I was staying on a farm in the highlands above Barva de Heredia, north of San José.

 On a jaunt through el barrio, I discovered a humble wooden home that had been transformed into a virtual plant palace.